 Fertility

-Amitriptyline can produce a false positive result in some drug tests, including urine tests for LSD.
+Amitriptyline is not a banned substance in sport.
+However, it can produce a false positive result in some drug tests, including urine tests for LSD.
 Talk to your doctor about this if it is a problem for you.

-Amitriptyline may affect your concentration, give you blurred eyesight and make you feel dizzy and tired.
+Amitriptyline may affect your concentration, give you blurred eyesight, and make you feel dizzy and tired.

 You should talk to your doctor about any future exams if you are starting amitriptyline.
 You might decide together to delay starting it until you have done them.

-Uses, warnings, safety and side effects of amitriptyline
+Uses, warnings, safety and side effects

 Taking amitriptyline